Ornate shrew

 The ornate shrew (Sorex ornatus) is a species of mammal in the family Soricidae (shrews).
-It is endemic to western North America, ranging from Northern California in the United States to Baja California in Mexico.
+It is endemic to western North America, ranging from Northern California in the United States to the Baja California peninsula in Mexico.
 Eight subspecies are known, including the extinct tule shrew (S. o. juncensis), known only from four specimens collected in 1905, and the Suisun ornate shrew (S. o. sinuosus), a species of conservation concern in California.
 Through skull morphology research and genetic testing on Ornate shrew populations, it has been shown that there are three main genetic subdivisions: The Southern, Central and Northern.
 These three genetic subdivisions of Ornate shrew arose from populations of Ornate shrews getting geographically isolated from other populations.

 Description

 Ornate shrews are small; they weigh on average 5.12 g.
 The total length of the animal averages 99.4 mm with a hind foot measuring 12.1 mm.
 The tail is relatively short, measuring 37.5 mm.
 The shrew molts, with a change in fur coloring at different times of year.
 The coat is overall drab, brown on the back, trending towards a gray or buff on the underside.
 In winter, the backside coloring is darker brown, while the underside tends towards a grayish-white.
 Subspecies towards the south tend to be larger in size, and with darker markings, than those in the north.Due to the large variation in the coat of the shrew, it is not a reliable means of identifying the subspecies associated with the coat.
 Many scientists have turned to gene sequencing and tooth morphology to be more accurate.

 The skull measures on average 16.3 mm in length.
 The palate averages 6.82 mm in length and the distance between the eye sockets averages 3.31 mm.
 The cranium is around 4.59 mm long and 7.96 mm wide.
 The overall shape of the skull is rather flat and broad, with a depression between the eye sockets.

-Of all vertebrates, shrews have the largest brain-to-body mass.
+Of all vertebrates, shrews have the most significant brain-to-body weight ratio.

 The tail of the shrew is bicolored, gradually ranging from brown above to more gray underneath.